 These loans may also help cover your monthly mortgage payments if you have to live somewhere else while the improvements are being made.

 No matter what the real estate transaction, an inspection performed by a credentialed home inspector is a must before signing the dotted line that commits you to completing the sale.
 There are many different types of home inspections, with the cost essential for getting a good deal.
 Those include an engineering report, pest inspection, roof certification (if the seller hasn’t provided evidence as to its condition and age), and a sewer line inspection.
+In case you find pest infestation issues, that can easily be resolved with the help of professional exterminators in Texas.

 This is an article provided by our partners network.
 It does not reflect the views or opinions of our editorial team and management.